 Medicare PPOs — like Medicare HMOs — have networks of providers.
 If you see providers in the network, you will pay a lower copayment than if you go to providers outside the network (these are known as out-of-network or non-preferred).
 If you go to out-of-network providers, the PPO covers you at a lower rate than normal (i.e., your copayment will be higher).
 In a PPO, you generally do not need a referral to see a specialist or an out-of-network provider.

-In 2013, local PPO plans are available in 11 counties in California.
+In 2014, local PPO plans are available in 15 counties in California.
 All the local PPO plans offer prescription drug coverage.
-There are no regional PPO plans in 2013.
+There are no statewide PPO plans offered in 2014.

 Medicare PFFS plans allow you to go to any Medicare-approved doctor or hospital, as long as the terms of your plan's payment are accepted.
 Before enrolling in a PFFS plan, make sure your doctors and other health care providers accept the plan's terms and conditions for payment.
 In other words, your providers must agree to bill the plan, not Medicare, for their services.
 The private company, not Medicare, decides how much it will pay and how much you will pay for the services you receive.

-In 2013, PFFS plans are available in 25 counties in California.
+In 2014, PFFS plans are available in 11 counties in California.
 Some PFFS plans offer Medicare prescription drug coverage.
 If a PFFS plan does not offer prescription drug coverage, you can join a separate Medicare prescription drug plan (PDP).
-In addition, a PFFS plan may offer extra benefits not covered under Original Medicare, such as additional days in the hospital.

 Medicare SNPs are designed for certain populations.
 These include: